 By clicking on one of the links below you are departing from the regulatory site of Mortgage Brokers (Midlands).
-Neither Mortgage Brokers (Midlands) nor Intrinsic is responsible for the accuracy of the information contained within the linked site.
+Neither Mortgage Brokers (Midlands) nor Quilter are responsible for the accuracy of the information contained within the linked site.

 Getting a copy of your credit file

 Your credit file will provide the lender with a profile of how you have handled your current and past credit commitments, and will show details of previous searches against your name.

 The two largest credit reference agencies are Equifax and Experian.
 The Consumer Credit Act allows both agencies to charge £2.00 for providing you with a copy of your personal information.

 Information about Equifax can be found at their website www.equifax.co.uk

 You can write to them at the address below.
 You need to enclose your full name and address and any previous addresses over the last 6 years.
 Enclose a cheque or postal order for £2.00 made out to 'Equifax Europe Plc'.